kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-20-record-videos-of-your-ui-based-automated-tests.md

 live streaming option if you operate your own RTMP server.
 See the possibilities [here](https://trac.ffmpeg.org/wiki/StreamingGuide).

+Other planned features and bugs can be found on the [Issues](https://github.com/kapoorlakshya/screen-recorder/issues) page.

 ## Demo

 There is a [Cucumber](https://github.com/cucumber/cucumber) +